eProsima/Fast-DDS/examples/cpp/flow_control/README.md

 In this example, the Fast DataWriter has no flow controller, while the Slow DataWriter has a flow controller limiting the maximum number of bytes to be sent per period, as well as the period of time on which the DataWriter is allowed to send.

+The information regarding the kind of a DataWriter, whether it is a slow or a fast one, is communicated through the user data field during the discovery phase.
+This user data is embedded within the discovery protocol, allowing other participants in the network to shared information without requiring direct communication or configuration.
+For more information, please refer to [UserDataQosPolicy](https://fast-dds.docs.eprosima.com/en/latest/fastdds/api_reference/dds_pim/core/policy/userdataqospolicy.html#userdataqospolicy).

 ## Run the example

 To launch this example, two different terminals are required.